Stozek/GaCD/CodeBook.md

 	* "WALKING_DOWNSTAIRS",
 	* "WALKING_UPSTAIRs".
-	It indicates what activity the subject was performing while measured. subject
+	It indicates what activity the subject was performing while measured.

+subject

 	Number between 1 and 30 describng which participant was present during particular measurments.

 ### Changes in the original variables.

-Only the measurments on the mean and standard deviation were selected (which is denoted by "_mean" and "_std" after varaible name but before possible axis statement), then we've taken their mean by diffent activities and subjects.
+Only the measurments on the mean and standard deviation were selected (which is denoted by "_mean" and "_std" after variable name but before possible axis statement), then we've taken their mean by diffent activities and subjects.
 Furthermore (in order to improve readability) "Acc", "Gyro" and "Mag" parts of the names were substituted by "Accelorometer", "Gyroscope" and "Magnitude" respectively.
 Dashes were replaced by underscores.